Naveen661144/Python-calculator/README.md

 # Python-calculator

 ## About
-this is my first Python project.It is a simple calculator built using python
+This is my first Python project.It is a simple calculator built using python

 ##feature
 -addition